 Would you like to ride this profile as a virtual ride with me?
 ICA members can find the video here.

-Here is a promo I created in Canva in October 2020 for this ride:
+Here is a promo I created in Canva a few years ago for this ride:

 We also have another rock ‘n roll ride in our archives that is good for Rocktober.
 It’s called “Rock ‘n’ Roll Tempo Climbs,” a profile with high-cadence hill repeats.